silviyahristova/handyfix/TESTING.md

 </details>

 * The validation site [W3C HTML Validator](https://validator.w3.org/nu/) was used to validate the HTML.
-Some errors were found and resolved.
+* Some errors were found and resolved.
+More details can be found [here](#resolved-bugs).

 ### CSS Validation